polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/architecture.md

 ## Runtime

-As discussed in [Anatomy of a node](./substrate-client.md), the Substrate architecture includes several layers of key components.
-The core of this architecture is the Substrate **runtime**.
+A fundamental part of this architecture is the Substrate **runtime**.
 The runtime for a blockchain defines the business logic that controls how the blockchain behaves.
 In Substrate-based chains, the runtime provides the [state transition function](../../reference/glossary.md#state-transition-function-stf) because the runtime is where you define the storage items that represent the blockchain [state](../../reference/glossary.md##state) and the functions that allow blockchain users to make